platformio/platformio-core/README.rst

     :target: http://platformio.org

 `PlatformIO <http://platformio.org>`_ is an open source ecosystem for IoT development.
-Cross-platform code builder.
+Cross-platform code builder and library manager.
 Continuous and IDE integration.
 Arduino and MBED compatible.
 Ready for Cloud compiling.

 * **Development Platforms** - Embedded and Desktop development platforms with pre-built toolchains, debuggers, uploaders and frameworks which work under